What is SAPE?

 Yes!
-We will host a retreat style training in the Spring to train all new members on the student-designed curriculum.
+We host a retreat style training to train all new members on the student-designed curriculum.

 Safety and self-care are major aspects of this program.
 Because this is a difficult topic to work on, we will help you make sure that you are taking care of yourself.
 Trainings, debriefing sessions, opportunities for professional development, and individual meetings are designed to provide support for all peer educators.

 When does the group meet?

 The group meets once a month.
 Lunch is provided.